engyasin/engyasin.github.io/posts/tracking-my-working-times-for-804-days.md

 # Introduction

 As a student or knowledge worker, time management is essential for achieving success.
-However, organizing one's schedule can be challenging due to various factors such as distributing work and rest times in optimal time windows.
-To address this issue, analyzing previous working schedules of an individual may provide useful recommendations for them.
+However, organizing one's schedule can be challenging, for instance one is faced with the problem of distributing work and rest times in optimal time windows.
+To address this issue, analyzing previous working schedules of an individual may provide useful recommendations for him.

 <img src='https://images.unsplash.com/photo-1606674556490-c2bbb4ee05e5?q=80&w=1974&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D' style="display: block; margin: 0 auto;" width='70%'/>
 <center>